Home | Bush Dance Home

 Ghost of a Chance Peter Foster 27 Oct 2017 Gender neutral, 7 people: 3 facing 3 in a longways set and another person (the Ghost) at the top Actions for the 6 people in the longways set: A1 (8) Lines set twice (8) Pass through to the other side A2 (16) Reels of three on the sides, centre people start by coming in and up.
 Finish with the centre people still in the middle of the set facing up B1 (16) Stars of 3 people: right hand on the womans side, left hand on the mens side (if the centre people put out their outside hand, that is the appropriate hand to use) The stars will turn about twice (more or less) B2 (8) Collapse the stars into the lines of 3 (order does not matter) and go forward and back (8) Lines go forward and back again Actions for the Ghost: A1 (16) Ghost goes around the outside of the set looking for a suitable target person A2 (16) Ghost stands behind this person and follows them for the reel of three B1 (16) Ghost joins in the star and is free to switch to the other star if desired (and may even switch back if there is time) B2 (8) The star with the Ghost collapses into a line of 4 (order does not matter, except the Ghost must not be at the top), lines go forward and back (8) Lines go forward and back again, line of 4 shifts up one place to pop off a new Ghost Note that the stars in B1 are deliberately a bit random, collapsing into lines wherever the people happen to be.
 This randomises the lines a bit, so more people get the chance of becoming the ghost

 The Mediocre Seven by Peter Foster Music: 7x32 jig or reel Hard Formation: Seven couples arranged in an elongated square containing one couple at the top, one at the bottom, two couples on each side and one couple in the middle A1 (8) Top and middle couples, half ladies chain.
 Middle couple do an extra half turn, then...
 (8) Middle and bottom couples, half ladies chain A2 Centre couple swing WHILE (8) Others promenade 2 places around the rectangle… (8) …then forward and back.
 Finish in the nice neat rectangle formation B1 (8) Left hand star 3/4: women in the bottom square, men in the top square (8) With the one you meet, right hand turn 1+1/2 to put the other person in B2 (8) Left hand star 3/4, men in the bottom square, women in the top square (8) Swing partner You keep your partner but progress to a different position in the set.
 Do 7 times to get everyone home.
 In the second half, the stars are a bit tricky - just go 3/4 around, then turn whoever is standing there.
 Note that if the first star takes you into the middle then you will also be involved in the second star.
+In A2, the couple in the middle swing.
+This swing should use an equal hold (not a ballroom hold).
+Finish the swing with the man above, woman below, and let go of left hands.
+Then these people will be well placed to go into the subsequent stars.
 Don Richmond, of the Australian Colonial & Folk Dancers, has a fun addition for an extra challenge: in A1 have the sides do a ladies chain across and back while the others are doing the ladies chains up and down.
 So first the top square does a 4 ladies chain (as the bottom square just chains across), then the bottom square does a 4 ladies chain (as the top square chains across).
 Shouldn't be confusing at all...
 Based on The Magnificent Seven by Bob Archer.

-Push and Mini Shove Peter Foster 11 Feb 2017 4x32 jig or reel Three couples in a triangle, standing next to your partner (numbered anticlockwise 123) A1 (16) Couple 1 walk straight ahead, between the other two couples, and separate, standing behind the person of their sex (so woman 1 is behind woman 2, man 1 is behind man 3) Gently push these people in to the centre and take their places, the pushed people go to the empty gap in the set (in this case, first place) and swing A2 (16) The same woman (with a different man) cross the set, split the opposite couples, separate and push the same sex person in to the centre for them to swing to the gap All are now reunited with partner, but progressed one place round the set B (32) Partner dosido Grand chain all the way around the set and swing partner (finish in progressed positions) The new number 1 woman leads the dance next time This is a 3 couple version of Push and Shove that was hastily thrown together when we had a sparsely attended dance
+Push and Mini Shove Peter Foster 11 Feb 2017 4x32 jig or reel Three couples in a triangle, standing next to your partner (numbered anticlockwise 123) A1 (16) Couple 1 separate and go around the outside (men clockwise, woman anticlockwise) until they are standing behind a same sex person (so woman 1 is behind woman 2, man 1 is behind man 3).
+Gently push these people in to the centre and take their places, the pushed people go to the empty gap in the set (in this case, first place) and swing A2 (16) The same woman (with a different man) separate, go around to the same sex person and push them in to the centre for them to swing to the gap All are now reunited with partner, but progressed one place round the set B (32) Partner dosido Grand chain all the way around the set and swing partner (finish in progressed positions) The new number 1 woman leads the dance next time This is a 3 couple version of Push and Shove that was hastily thrown together when we had a sparsely attended dance

 Saturday the Thirteenth 13 Feb 2016 12 person square (a square with a line of 3 on each side) by Peter Foster Music: 32 bar jig or reel Medium A1 (8) Head lines go forward and back (8) Side lines go forward and back A2 (16) Threesomes do a reel of 3 B1 (7) Middles right hand star 3/4 to face a new couple on the outside (3) Middles change left hand with one of these new people (6) These new people star right halfway to meet a new couple (see note) B2 (16) Threesomes basket Certainly a bit different For the reel of 3, I suggest starting with the middle person passing their right hand person by the right shoulder, although it doesn't really matter much who you start with.
 As the middles make the right hand star, the people left behind should move sideways toward each other to close the gap between them, so that they are a clearly defined couple.
 This makes it easier for the people in the middle to find them.
 In B1, after the initial star right 3/4, the middles stay in the centre, facing a new couple.
 The middles then select one of these people and do a left hand half turn to swap places, so they finish on the outside, the new person finishes in the middle.
 Then these new people star right halfway (across the set).
 This results in one person progressing right and another progressing across, so you will quickly get to meet everyone else in the set.